jouni/j-elements/docs/pages/prototypes/component-themes.md

 ---
-title: Component themes
+title: Component Themes
 layout: page
 eleventyNavigation:
-  key: Component themes
+  key: Component Themes
   parent: Prototypes
   order: 20
 imports:
   /src/theme/components.css
 ---

-## Component token names
+## Token Names
-Component token names are prefixed with the component name + variant + state, and suffixed with the CSS property name they are targeting:
+Token names are prefixed with the component name + variant + state, and suffixed with the CSS property name they are targeting:
 `--[component]-[variant]-[state]-[property]`

 For example, the font for the small button variant: